UMBCvision/Universal-Litmus-Patterns/README.md

 Currently each partition trains 50 models.
 Modify this according to your needs if you have multiple GPUs to train in parallel.

-To save time, you can also use our trained models (to be made available soon):
+To save time, you can also use our trained models available [here](https://drive.google.com/drive/folders/1shYf6mUn81p0ve1DQBFhxjE_B9JN1yKt?usp=sharing):
 + extract Clean models train and save in ./clean_models/train
 + extract Poisoned models train and save in ./poisoned_models/Triggers_01_10
 + extract Clean models val and save in ./clean_models/val